ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/smoother_plugins/constrained_smoother/configuring_constrained_smoother.md

 Type: `int` Default: `1`

 :   Upsampling factor for refining.

-0 - path remains downsampled (see `path_downsampling_factor`), 1 - path is upsampled back to original granularity using cubic bezier, 2... - more upsampling
+    - 0 - path remains downsampled (see `path_downsampling_factor`)
+    - 1 - path is upsampled back to original granularity using cubic bezier
+    - 2... - more upsampling

 ### **`keep_start_orientation`**